uf-aiaos/AnimalMotionViz/README.md

 ## References <a name="section-reference"></a>
 If you use the materials provided in this repository, we kindly ask you to cite our papers:

 - The software paper: De Castro, A.L., Wang, J., Bonnie-King, J.G., Morota, G., Miller-Cushon, E.K., and Yu, H., 2025.
-AnimalMotionViz: An interactive software tool for tracking and visualizing animal motion patterns using computer vision. *JDS Communications*.
-In press. https://doi.org/10.1101/2024.10.22.619671
+AnimalMotionViz: An interactive software tool for tracking and visualizing animal motion patterns using computer vision. *JDS Communications*. [https://doi.org/10.1101/2024.10.22.619671](https://doi.org/10.3168/jdsc.2024-0706)

 - The application paper: Marin, M.U., Gingerich, K.N., Wang, J., Yu, H. and Miller-Cushon, E.K., 2024.
 Effects of space allowance on patterns of activity in group-housed dairy calves. *JDS Communications*.